olalid/SmartRoomSensor/README.md

 cget: the topic where the unit will publish the current measured temperature.

 mode: the topic where the unit will publish the current heatpump mode (heat or idle).

+# Known problems
+The unit does heat up a bit, compared to the surrounding room temperature, which results in a temperature reading that is 1-2 degrees more than the actual temperature.
+So the target temperature needs to be increased accordingly.
+I.e. if you want to have 21 degrees in the room, set 22 or 23 degrees.
+This could possibly be compensated by increasing the value of R2 slightly, but this has not (yet) been tested.